git-girl/pseudo-projectile-plugin/README.md

 # Pseudo Projectile Plugin for zsh

+**This is still very experimental and a lot of stuff will move around in the next month**

 This very simple plugin opens project paths with nvim using fzf.

 The command open_project opens a projects path in nvim with calling find piped into fzf in a project directory.